Congreve rocket: Design

 The medium and light rockets could be case shot, shell, or explosive.

+Warhead variants

+Congreve rockets employed three primary warhead types: incendiary "carcasses" filled with combustible mixtures of saltpetre, sulphur and resin designed to ignite fires on impact; explosive warheads using black powder charges within spherical or ogival casings for fragmentation effects against fortifications; and shrapnel variants incorporating pre-formed fragments or balls for anti-personnel use.

+Fuzes were wooden or composition types, separately ignited from the propellant and adjustable in length to delay detonation for airburst effects, enabling explosions at predetermined altitudes based on empirical timing of flight duration.
+These designs prioritised psychological impact and area denial over precision, with yields constrained by black powder's relatively low energy density compared to later high explosives.

 The 32-pounder was generally used for longer range bombardment, while a 12–pounder case shot was generally used for support of infantry and cavalry, with an extreme range of some 2,000 yards.
 The rockets could be fired from a wheeled bombarding frame, from a portable tripod, or even from a shallow trench or sloping bank.
 One in three horse artillerymen carried a launching trough for ground firing.

 In December 1815, Congreve demonstrated a new design of rocket that had the rocket stick screwing centrally into the base of the case.
 This remained in service from 1817 until 1867, when it was replaced by the Hale rocket which required no stick and used clockwise rotation to impart stability in flight.

+In a ca. 1816 article (written before the 1816 Anglo-Dutch attack on Algiers), a description of the rockets is followed by mention of 1-ton rockets being taken aboard that fleet.
+It is suggested that "the impetus of their prodigious weight would force them indifferently through earth and mason-work."